Plugin structure

 Flipper Desktop plugins have a rigid structure.
 It's recommended to scaffold any new plugin using the Flipper scaffolding tooling.

-Scaffolding a new plugin
+Scaffolding a new pluginβ

-The CLI tool flipper-pkg helps to initialize, validate, and package Flipper desktop plugins.
+helps to initialize, validate, and package Flipper desktop plugins.

-To scaffold a new plugin run npx flipper-pkg init in the directory where you want to store the plugin sources.
 Note that this should typically not be inside a Flipper checkout, but rather a fresh directory which you can put under your own source control.

-Desktop Plugin structure
+Desktop Plugin structureβ

 All Flipper Desktop plugins must be self-contained in a directory that must contain, at a minimum:

-• An entry source file for your plugin (such as src/index.tsx).
+- the plugin packet manifest.- An entry source file for your plugin (such as

 After scaffolding a new plugin has finished, those files will exist in the relevant directory.

-An example package.json file could look like the following:
+file could look like the following:

 {